History of Nashville, Tennessee in Timeline

 2014: Little League Team Qualified for World Series

-In 2014, a Little League Baseball team from Nashville qualified for the Little League World Series.
+In 2014, one Little League Baseball team from Nashville qualified for the Little League World Series.

 June 26, 2015: First Same-Sex Wedding Officiated

-September 25, 2015: Megan Barry Elected as First Female Mayor
+September 25, 2015: Nashville Elects First Female Mayor

 On September 25, 2015, Nashville elected its first female mayor, Megan Barry.

-As of October 2015, Nashville had more than $2 billion in real estate projects underway or projected to start in 2016, attracting capital from out-of-state due to high yields.
+According to city figures from October 2015, Nashville had more than $2 billion in real estate projects underway or projected to start in 2016.

-2015: Percentage of city of Nashville households without a car reported
+2015: Percentage of Nashville Households Without a Car

-In 2015, the Nashville Sounds moved from Herschel Greer Stadium to First Horizon Park, a new ballpark built on the site of the former Sulphur Dell ballpark.
+In 2015, the Nashville Sounds left Herschel Greer Stadium and moved to First Horizon Park, a new ballpark built on the site of the former Sulphur Dell ballpark.

 2015: Projected Completion Date for West Bank Park

-The projected completion date for the west bank park on the Cumberland River, as part of Nashville's riverfront redevelopment, was set for 2015.
+The projected completion date for the west bank park was 2015.

 January 22, 2016: Largest Snow Event Since 2003

-On January 22, 2016, Nashville received 8 inches of snow in a single storm, marking the largest snow event since 2003.
+On January 22, 2016, Nashville received 8 inches (20 cm) of snow in a single storm, making it the largest snow event since 2003.

 According to the 2016 American Community Survey, 78.1% of working Nashville residents commuted by driving alone, 9.8% carpooled, 2% used public transportation, and 2.2% walked.
-About 1.1% used all other forms of transportation, including taxicab, motorcycle, and bicycle.
-About 6.7% of working Nashville residents worked at home.
+About 1.1% used all other forms of transportation, and 6.7% of working Nashville residents worked at home.
+Nashville averaged 1.72 cars per household in 2016, compared to a national average of 1.8 per household.

 2016: Nashville Ranked Seventh in Real Estate Attractiveness